Aayman-star/Assignment_December1st/README.md

 # Assignment_December1st
-This is the assignment Showing the use of control flow and operaotors
+This is the assignment Showing the use of control flow and operaotors given by sir Qasim.